Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 Depending on the version of Luthor’s origin you go by, Luthor was the son of an abusive alcoholic.
 Luthor, a gifted child, had no desire to remain under his parents’ thumbs and took out a large insurance policy on them after “fixing” their car brakes.

-Luthor used his inheritance money to advance his personal fortune through the establishment of his own genius in his electronics company.
+Luthor used his inheritance money to advance his personal fortune: using his genius to establish his own electronics company.
 He built his company from the ground up using illegal and unscrupulous ways (never getting caught) which established his firm of LexCorp as one of the industry's leaders.
-LexCorp has holdings in every major city on the planet and is a competitor of WayneTech (owned by, you guessed it, Bruce Wayne), and allowed him to make a successful bid to the US Presidency.
+LexCorp has holdings in every major city on the planet and is a competitor of WayneTech (owned by, you guessed it, Bruce Wayne).
+His wealth allowed him to make a successful bid to the US Presidency.
 While Luthor was president he left Talia Head (aka Talia Al Ghul, daughter of Ra's Al Ghul) who after selling off most of Luthor’s holdings sold LexCorp to Bruce Wayne for a dollar.
 Luthor found out about this during his removal from office.

 He has managed to rebuild most of his fortune, but given that most of his former assets are now owned by Bruce Wayne, he could not be considered financially superior.